 Canon G1 X Mark III versus Canon G5 X

 The Canon PowerShot G1 X Mark III and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in October 2017 and October 2015.
-Both the G1X Mark III and the G5X are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
+Both the G1X Mark III and the G5X are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (G5X) sensor.
 The G1X Mark III has a resolution of 24 megapixel, whereas the G5X provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon G5 X is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is somewhat smaller (5 percent) than the Canon G1 X Mark III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably smaller (5 percent) than the Canon G1 X Mark III.
 Moreover, the G5X is markedly lighter (12 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.